Black Hammer Party

-The Black Hammer Party, formerly the Black Hammer Organization and commonly known as the Black Hammers, is a radical African American political organization that advocates black separatism, conservatism, and political violence.
-The organization was founded in Atlanta, Georgia in 2019, by ex-members of the African People's Socialist Party, and has undergone a transition from far-left politics to far-right politics.
-It rose to prominence in the early 2020s amidst the George Floyd protests and the 2020–2022 United States racial unrest, when it attempted to construct a compound in the Rocky Mountains which it named "Hammer City."
+The Black Hammer Party, formerly the Black Hammer Organization and commonly known as the Black Hammers, was an American black nationalist group that advocated black separatism, socialism, decolonization, and political violence.
+The organization was founded in Atlanta, Georgia in 2019, by ex-members of the African People's Socialist Party, and rose to prominence in the early 2020s amidst the George Floyd protests and the 2020–2023 United States racial unrest, when it attempted to construct a compound in the Rocky Mountains which it named "Hammer City."

-The Atlanta Journal-Constitution described the organization as mixing "Black nationalist rhetoric and a revolutionary message with hot-button issues like anti-vaccine myths and election conspiracies."
-Commentators, including former leaders and members, have referred to the organization as a cult.
-The group reportedly recruits among the homeless and LGBT populations.